Overview of the United Arab Emirates Legal System

 Table of Contents

 The United Arab Emirates is a united, independent state.
-The Article one of the constitution provides that the Union consists of the following Emirates Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain, Fujairah, and it is allowed for any independent Arab country to join the Union, once approved by the Supreme Council of the Federation at a unanimous consensus (Ras Al Khaimah joined the Federation of the United Arab Emirates in February 10, 1972).
+Article one of the Constitution provides that the Union consists of the following Emirates Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain, and Fujairah, and it is allowed for any independent Arab country to join the Union, once approved by the Supreme Council of the Federation at a unanimous consensus (Ras Al Khaimah joined the Federation of the United Arab Emirates on February 10, 1972).

 1.1.
 Location and Population

-United Arab Emirates is located in the south-east region of the Arabian Peninsula, as it extends from the Oman Gulf eastward to Qatar westward, bordered by the Arabian Gulf from the north and the north west, Qatar and Saudi Arabia from the west and Oman Gulf as well as Sultanate of Oman from the east.
-United Arab Emirates shores towering over the southern coast of the Arabian Gulf extends to cover an area of 644 kilometers from the base of Qatar Peninsula westward to Ras Masandam eastward, having the emirates of Abu Dhabi, Dubai, Sharjah, Ras Al Khaimah, Ajman and Um Al Quwain diffused over the coast, whereas the coast of the seventh emirate Al Fujairah stretches for 90 kilometers over the coast of Oman Gulf.
-Therefore, the state occupies the located area between the latitudes 22 and 26.5 degrees northward, and the longitudes 51 and 56.5 degrees eastward Grenache.
+The United Arab Emirates is located in the southeast region of the Arabian Peninsula, as it extends from the Oman Gulf eastward to Qatar westward, bordered by the Arabian Gulf from the north and the northwest, Qatar and Saudi Arabia from the west and Oman Gulf as well as Sultanate of Oman from the east.
+United Arab Emirates shores towering over the southern coast of the Arabian Gulf extend to cover an area of 644 kilometers from the base of Qatar Peninsula westward to Ras Masandam eastward, having the emirates of Abu Dhabi, Dubai, Sharjah, Ras Al Khaimah, Ajman and Um Al Quwain diffused over the coast, whereas the coast of the seventh emirate Al Fujairah stretches for 90 kilometers over the coast of Oman Gulf.
+Therefore, the state occupies the located area between the latitudes 22 and 26.5 degrees northward, and the longitudes 51- and 56.5 degrees eastward Grenache.

-The population of United Arab Emirates amounts to more 8.00 million (estimations of 2010) and is continuing to grow at a rapid rate despite the global downturn.
-The major towns are Abu Dhabi, Dubai, Sharjah, Ras Al Khaimah, Ajman, Um Al Quwain and Al Fujairah.
-The capital is Abu Dhabi, the majority of the population lives in Dubai and Abu Dhabi.
+The population of the United Arab Emirates amounts to more than 8 million (estimations of 2010) and is continuing to grow at a rapid rate despite the global downturn.
+The major towns are Abu Dhabi, Dubai, Sharjah, Ras Al Khaimah, Ajman, Um Al Quwain, and Al Fujairah.
+The capital is Abu Dhabi, and most of the population lives in Dubai and Abu Dhabi.

 1.2.
 UAE Religion and Language